natalieagus/50002/docs/Software/i_betacpudiagnostics.md

 Diagnosing faults in Beta CPU datapath is <span class="orange-bold">not</span> an easy task.
 It requires time and practice, not to mention that you **must** familiarise yourselves with Beta ISA in the first place.
 [Head to our problem set for more exercise](https://natalieagus.github.io/50002/problemset/betadiagnostics).
 In the problem set, we will take the **diagnostics** step further by thinking of **alternative** instructions that can be used to replace existing instructions affected by a particular faulty datapath.

 Note that not all faults might have a replacement.
-For instance, if both `ASEL` and `BSEL` muxes are faulty in the sense that both always output `0` regardless of the input or selector signals, then there's no way to utilise the ALU anymore (which means: we can no longer compute arithmetic instructions anymore, rendering the CPU purposeless).
+For instance, if both `ASEL` and `BSEL` MUXes are faulty in the sense that both always output `0` regardless of the input or selector signals, then there's no way to utilise the ALU anymore (which means: we can no longer compute arithmetic instructions anymore, rendering the CPU purposeless).